Particular/docs.particular.net/serviceinsight/sequence-diagram/index.md

 Events are represented similarly to other messages but with dashed lines and a different icon.

-NOTE: Each event published will appear once for each subscriber, as if individual messages were sent to each subscriber by the sender, regardless of whether Unicast or Multicast routing is used.
-[Learn more about Message Routing](/nservicebus/messaging/routing.md).
+NOTE: Each event published will appear once for each subscriber, as if individual messages were sent to each subscriber by the sender, regardless of whether unicast or multicast routing is used.
+[Learn more about message routing](/nservicebus/messaging/routing.md).

-### Loopback Messages
+### Loopback messages

 ![Loopback message](loopback.png)

-A loopback message is a message that an endpoint sends to itself and is represented by a short arrow with a special icon, that does not connect to another endpoint lifeline.
+A loopback message is a message that an endpoint sends to itself and is represented by a short arrow with a special icon that does not connect to another endpoint lifeline.
 As with any other message, hovering over or selecting the message will highlight the processing for that message in the lifeline.

 ### Timeout messages